mmistakes/minimal-mistakes/_posts/career/technical_experience/general/2021-08-26-programming_languages.md

 **This is how I would like to continue my growth and understanding of** _**Go:**_

-- I would like the opportunity to write production-level code in Go down the road.
+- I want to continue providing value in the blockchain and open-source space by writing code in Golang.

 # Scala